Traffic Signal Priority Implementation in Oakland County, Michigan Demonstrated Potential Cost Savings of $0.25 per Vehicle per Intersection

 METHODOLOGY

 The project team evaluated the financial benefits of traffic signal priority by measuring time savings for vehicles passing through equipped intersections.
 The team used the American Transportation Research Institute's reported hourly operating cost of $91.27 for trucking to calculate the potential cost savings.
-The evaluation was based on field testing with a test vehicle at four intersections where TSP was fully implemented.
+The evaluation was based on field testing with a test vehicle at four intersections where traffic signal priority was fully implemented.

 FINDINGS

-The analysis showed that TSP provides an approximate 10-second reduction in travel time at an intersection on average each time a vehicle passes through, regardless of whether the TSP request is granted.
-Using the American Transportation Research Institute's reported hourly operating cost of $91.27 for trucking, this translates to an estimated cost savings of $0.25 for each TSP intersection that a vehicle passes through.
+The analysis showed that traffic signal priority provides an approximate 10-second reduction in travel time at an intersection on average each time a vehicle passes through, regardless of whether the TSP request is granted.
+Using the American Transportation Research Institute's reported hourly operating cost of $91.27 for trucking, this translates to an estimated cost savings of $0.25 for each traffic signal priority intersection that a vehicle passes through.

 The study demonstrated that these savings scale significantly when applied across fleets and entire signal networks.
 For example, a single vehicle passing through a 10-equipped intersection corridor twice per day would save $5.07, which increases to $25.35 over a 5-day work week, and $1,318.34 over a full year.